Sports-Betting-Shares/gambling-apes-club-provenance/README.md

 # Gambling Apes Club (GAC) Provenance Record

 This page presents the provenance record of each Gambling Ape that will ever exist.
-Each Gambling Ape image is firstly hashed using SHA-256 algorithm (see image_hashes.txt).
+Each Gambling Ape image is firstly hashed using SHA-256 algorithm (see provenance_catalog.txt).
 A combined string is obtained by concatenating SHA-256 of each Gambling Ape image in the order of their pre-assigned item IDs (see the provenance_raw_string.txt file).
 The final proof is obtained by SHA-256 hashing this combined string.
 This is the final provenance record stored on the smart contract.

 ### Provenance Hash